Why Am I Not Feeling Well?

 Possible underlying causes

-Symptoms such as insomnia, poor sleep quality, stress intolerance, and feeling “wired but tired” may be linked to disturbances in stress regulation and circadian balance, including:
+Symptoms such as insomnia, poor sleep quality, difficulty relaxing, and feeling “wired but tired” are often linked to disturbances in the body’s stress regulation and internal biological rhythm.
+These may include:

 Suggested test categories